The Moral Panic Over AI's Carbon Footprint

 | London to New York return (per passenger) | ~1,700,000 g |

 The framing that AI is an environmental crisis, while ignoring the beef on the plate and the flight booked for Christmas, is not analysis.
-It is aesthetic prejudice dressed as ethics.
+It’s virtue signalling without the maths.

 Typical UK adult, per month, approximate CO₂: